 Automation is not just for businesses, even we can use automation in our personal lives to make us more productive.
 We all get the same limited number of hours in a day, yet some people seem to achieve much more than the others.
 Apart from other things, automation plays a big part in creating this achievement gap.
-Smart work is all about eliminating repetitive tasks and focusing on those which deserve our attention.
-There are many tools which help us automate our lives and Zapier is one of the best among them.
+Smart work is all about eliminating repetitive tasks and focusing on those that deserve our attention.
+There are tools that help us automate our lives and Zapier is one of the best among them.
 But no tool is perfect for all, as every one of us has different requirements and agenda.
 Also, Zapier’s pricing is not affordable for everybody.
 So, if you have been looking for automation tools other than Zapier that are free or bring other features, we are here for you.
-Here are the 6 best Zapier alternatives:
+Here are the 10 best Zapier alternatives you should use in 2020.

 This is the service which comes closest to Zapier in terms of UI and usability.
 The animations are fluid and everything is easy to locate and use.
 In terms of functionality, I have found it to be more reliable than Zapier, especially when it comes to complex tasks.
 In fact, in my short time of using Integromat, I can confidently say that it is much easier to set up complex tasks using this than any other services on the list.
 The best part about using Integromat is that it gives you a full visual profile of the tasks you have created.
 Every node on the task is represented by a circle which is connected other using dotted lines.
 It looks like as if you have created a mind map.
 This gives you a quick overview of what automated tasks (scenarios as they call it) you are running.